 How IBAC works to prevent corruption

-• examine systems and practices in the public sector and public sector legislation
+• examine public sector systems, practices and legislation

-• provide information to, consult with and make recommendations to, the public sector
+• inform, consult with, and make recommendations to the public sector

-• provide information and education services to the community about the detrimental effects of corruption on public administration and ways in which to assist in preventing corrupt conduct
+• inform the community about the impacts of corruption on public administration and how to prevent it

-1. Engaging with the community and the public sector to improve understanding of corruption and its harms.
+1. Help the community and public sector better understand corruption and its harmful effects.

-2. Improving reporting of corruption and helping to build the public sector’s capacity to address reports.
+2. Improve corruption reporting and the public sector’s capacity to address reports.

-3. Alerting organisations to the latest information and intelligence to stay ahead of corruption risks.
+3. Provide organisations with the latest information and intelligence to keep them a step ahead of corruption risks.

 IBAC's Corruption Prevention Strategy